MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 We will use the `ttestBF` function from the `BayesFactor` package to do test if the $H_0:\mu_D=0$ vs $H_1:\mu_D \neq 0$.
 The easiest way to do it with this data set is to use the x argument to specify one variable and the y argument to specify the other.
 All we need to do then is specify `paired = TRUE` to tell R that this is a paired samples test.
-So here’s our command:
+So hereâ€™s our command:

 ~~~